 Separate research from South Korea found people with a poorly functioning gut are more likely to develop severe Covid-19 because the lack of healthy microbes makes it easier for the virus to infect cells in the digestive tract”

-This was actually reported months ago when I interviewed Dr Christine Bishara MD about her research into this very subject and her research team highlighted the protective role of probiotics in the gut in prevention and management of Covid.
-You can listed to our podcast here.
+This was actually reported months ago by Dr Christine Bishara MD and her team.
+Last summer I has the great privilege of interviewing Christine about her research into this very subject and her research team highlighted the protective role of probiotics in the gut in prevention and management of Covid.
+They also considered why children didn't seem to be at risk of covid in quite the same way as adults.
+To find out why and to understand more on this fascinating and pivotal research, you can listen to our podcast here.

 If you’ve been following us a while you’ll know of the research being done by the NHS in conjunction with Southamptom University into this impressive ayurvedic herb as a treatment which could be used for URTI.
 Even more exciting it was recently reported that Thailand’s health ministry has approved the use of Andrographis to treat early stages of Covid as a pilot programme.
 It's something we always have in our medicine cabinet!